E-commerce

 Will this sofa fit in my living room?
 What does this watch look like on my wrist?
 How does this paint colour appear in natural light versus artificial?

-Static photography forces customers to guess — and when they guess wrong, they return products.
-That costs money.
+Static photography forces customers to guess, and when they guess wrong, they return products.

-Now you can use AR technology to remove the guesswork and save everyone’s time.
-And the more sites and platforms adopt this technology, the more consumers expect it as standard.
+AR technology removes that guesswork directly.
+And the more sites and platforms adopt it, the more consumers expect it as standard, not as a bonus feature.

-Put it this way, Adobe’s research indicates digital shoppers now expect up to eight images per product as a minimum standard, while 83% say product images strongly influence purchasing decisions.
+Adobe’s research, cited via BigCommerce, indicates digital shoppers now expect up to eight images per product as a minimum standard, while 83% say product images strongly influence purchasing decisions.

-But even eight angles can’t replicate the confidence that comes from manipulating a product yourself.
+But even eight static angles can’t replicate the confidence that comes from manipulating a product yourself.

 How Much Do 3D Product Configurators Improve Conversion Rates?

-This isn’t cherry-picked campaign data — it’s aggregated performance across Shopify’s merchant base.
-And the individual case studies are even more striking:
+This isn’t cherry-picked campaign data, it’s aggregated performance across Shopify’s merchant base.
+The individual case studies are, if anything, more striking.

-DFS, the UK’s largest sofa retailer, deployed 3D visualisation across 10,000+ products and achieved a 112% conversion rate increase, 106% jump in revenue per visit, and 22x return on investment.
+DFS, the UK’s largest sofa retailer, deployed 3D visualisation across 10,000+ products and reported a 112% conversion rate increase and a 106% jump in revenue per visit.

 The A/B testing evidence removes any remaining doubt.

 Rossignol’s controlled test across 30 markets showed an 8% uplift in add-to-carts with 99% statistical significance.
-When you can prove causation at that confidence level, the business case writes itself.
+Causation at that confidence level is difficult to argue with.

 Can Interactive 3D Reduce E-commerce Return Rates?